 Happy Texas Independence Day, y’all!
-On this day 181 years ago, Texans met at Washington-on-the-Brazos (we’ll get to that later) and signed the document that declared Texas independent from Mexico.
+On this day 181 years ago, Texans met at Washington-on-the-Brazos (we’ll get to that later) and signed the Texas declaration of independence.
+It’s the document that declared Texas free from Mexico.
 In 1836, the struggle for the Alamo was in full swing and would continue for four more days.
 In 2016, we get to bask in the glory in the eventual victory of the Texas forces.

 To celebrate, here are 15 Texas trivia facts to impress your friends with when y’all get to talking about Texas Independence Day.

 15. The Republic of Texas had five other capital cities before settling on Austin.
 In order, they include Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and West Columbia.
 Sorry, San Antonio – you were capital during Spanish and Mexican Texas, not the independence period.

 14. Austin was formerly known as Waterloo, and has since been the only capital since Texas became a state.
 This name is especially ironic because in the Battle of Waterloo in 1815, European conqueror Napoleon Bonaparte was embarrassingly defeated.
 Sound similar to the defeat of Santa Anna at San Jacinto?

 Sam Houston led the Texan army in the defeat of the Mexican troops after only 18 minutes of fighting.
 Houston went on to become the official President of the Republic of Texas, until Texas joined the United States.